SolicitorConnect

 Frequently Asked Questions

-Common questions about medical malpractice and how our solicitors can help
+Common questions about medical negligence and how our solicitors can help

 Medical malpractice in the UK involves healthcare professionals breaching their professional duty of care, including clinical failures, professional misconduct, inadequate informed consent, confidentiality breaches, and fitness to practice issues.
 It encompasses both clinical errors and professional conduct matters that may result in regulatory proceedings.